Thank you to one of my colleagues, Rachel Davis, for

 make an immediate decision.
 If you ask

-this question, it tells you the other side of the story, or the whole story in
+"how will you know it's working, and what happens next" questions, it provides the opportunity for the care provider to tell you the other side of the story, or the whole story in

 regards to their recommendations.

 One of the reasons it is so important to take care when

 choosing your care providers and medical facilities is that sometimes there

 If Mother and Baby are already compromised and there is no time to ask

 questions, you must trust that the care providers and the birthplace will do